m-lamonaca/programming-notes/PHP/PHP.md

 ### Scope & Visibility

-`public` methods and attrivutes are visible to anyone (*default*).
+`public` methods and attributes are visible to anyone (_default_).
-`private` methods and attrivutes are visible only inside the class in which are declared.
+`private` methods and attributes are visible only inside the class in which are declared.
 `protected` methods and attributes are visible only to child classes.

 `final` classes cannot be extended.